Betti numbers of the Frobenius powers of the maximal ideal over a general hypersurface: Examples

 In contrast, take the diagonal hypersurface $f=x^5+y^5+z^5$, and let $p=7$, so $k=\mathbb{Z}/7\mathbb{Z}$.
 There are (nongraded) isomorphisms

 In this case the syzygy cycle appears to have length 2.
 The Betti tables are below.

 \end{exa}

-\begin{exa} This example shows how the relatively compressed and the diagonal hypersurface cases can differ even for the same values of $p$ and $d$ (here, $p=d=4$).
-First we show that in the diagonal case the link $J_q$ is not relatively compressed by examining the generator degrees and then we provide the resulting Betti tables for the resolutions of $R/\fm^{[q]}$ over $R$.
+\begin{exa} This example shows how the $(x^q,y^q,z^q)$-compressed case and the diagonal hypersurface cases can differ even for the same values of $p$ and $d$ (here, $p=d=4$).
+First we show that in the diagonal case the link $J_q$ is not $(x^q,y^q,z^q)$-compressed by examining the degrees of its generators and then we provide the resulting Betti tables for the resolutions of $R/\fm^{[q]}$ over $R$.

-Recall that, in the relatively compressed case, the ideal $J_q$ is generated in degrees $\lceil s/2 \rceil$ and $\lceil s/2 \rceil +1$.
+Recall that, in the $(x^q,y^q,z^q)$-compressed case, the ideal $J_q$ is generated in degrees $\lceil s/2 \rceil$ and $\lceil s/2 \rceil +1$.
 In contrast, the data in the diagonal case is as follows (all computations performed in Macaulay2 \cite{M2}).